liblaf/llm-cli/src/llm_cli/assets/prompts/commit.md

 [optional footer(s)]
 ```

-- lines must not be longer than 74 characters
-- use a markdown list for the optional body if it contains multiple items
 - choose only 1 type from the type-to-description below:
   - feat: introduce new features
   - fix: fix a bug